henry2004y/KeyNotes/contents/wave.md

 $$
 \omega=\sqrt{{\omega_{pe}}^2+{\Omega_e}^2}\equiv \omega_{UH}
 $$

-which is called the \emph{upper hybrid} frequency.
+which is called the _upper hybrid_ frequency.
 This is the highest characteristic frequency in plasma.
 This upper hybrid wave is a havoc to some beam generator devices as it appears near the electron collector.

 What if ions are included?
 Similar to previous derivations and notice that we are still within the range of linear theory, we have